 Hilton Dallas Lincoln Centre, Hilton Dallas/Park Cities, Hilton Anatole are all Hilton’s in Dallas with fairly decent executive club lounges.
-The Lincoln Hilton lounge is meant to be the worst of the three and includes complimentary non-alcoholic beverages, average snacks, and basic breakfast without much atmosphere.
-The executive lounge at the Hilton Dallas/Southlake Town Square includes a hot and delicious, bottled water and soft drinks throughout the day.
-Overall, these lounges are worth paying out the extra fee for access, although none are spectacular and none are a patch on the Ritz-Carlton lounge outlined above.
+The Lincoln Hilton lounge is meant to be the worst of the three and includes complimentary non-alcoholic beverages, average snacks, and a basic breakfast without much atmosphere.
+The executive lounge at the Hilton Dallas/Southlake Town Square includes a hot and delicious breakfast, bottled water, and soft drinks throughout the day.
+Overall, these lounges are worth paying out the extra fee for access, although none are spectacular, and none are a patch on the Ritz-Carlton lounge outlined above.

 7. Le Méridien Dallas, The Stoneleigh

-The building is almost 100 years old and has little quirks including thin doors that rattle every time a nearby door closes, plus you can hear hallway conversations from your room.
-It does, however, have a beautiful lobby bar and a lot of great dining and drinking options within walking distance.
-By comparison, the W is in an up an coming area, ideal if you are attending an event at the AA center or another event nearby, but not very good otherwise.
+The building is almost 100 years old and has little quirks, including thin doors that rattle every time a nearby door closes, plus you can hear hallway conversations from your room.
+However, it does have a beautiful lobby bar and a lot of great dining and drinking options within walking distance.
+By comparison, the W is in an up-and-coming area, ideal if you attend an event at the AA center or another nearby event, but not very good otherwise.
 The Aloft downtown is also a great choice if you need to be in the convention center.
 The Stoneleigh tends to be a slightly better option than the W overall.